gTerrusa/frontend-medialibrary/readme.md

 [![Build Status][ico-travis]][link-travis]
 [![StyleCI][ico-styleci]][link-styleci]

-FrontendMedialibrary is a trait that makes your the media, on your Laravel models that use Spatie Medialibrary, more easily accessible in frontend frameworks.
+FrontendMedialibrary is a trait that makes the media, on your Laravel models that use Spatie Medialibrary, more easily accessible in frontend frameworks.
 Take a look at [contributing.md](contributing.md) to see a to do list.

 ## Installation